sebasrock156/Acer-E5-572-TMP246-OpenCore/GUIDE.md

 #### About processors/internal graphic cards:

 <pre>
-Any Broadwell-U processors are supported until MacOS Monterey; on Ventura, Broadwell processors (and graphics) has been dropped.
+Any Broadwell-U processors are supported until MacOS Monterey.
+On Ventura, Broadwell processors (and graphics) has been dropped.
 </pre>

 #### About dedicated/external graphic cards: